-Looking Back: Mastercard Foundation WESAF Fellows and Edinburgh academics attend Sustainability School
+Looking back: Mastercard Foundation WESAF Fellows and Edinburgh academics attend Sustainability School

 As the MScR component of the WESAF Doctoral Programme draws to a close, we reflect back on one of the highlights of the year.
 In April and May of 2024, Mastercard Foundation WESAF Fellows and a delegation of 13 academics from the University of Edinburgh participated in a 10-day Sustainability School at the University of Witwatersrand (Wits) in Johannesburg, South Africa.